babab/DisPass/README.rst

 Downloading/Installing
 ==============================================================================

-A recent version of Python 2 is required for running dispass.
+Python 2.6 or higher is required for running dispass.

 Using pip to download from the Python Package Index